October 24, 2022

 Hence, as the keynote speaker, we are pleased to welcome Professor Cynthia Reinhart-King.
 She is the President of the Biomedical Engineering Society, USA.
 She is also Cornelius Vanderbilt Professor of Engineering, Professor of Biomedical Engineering and Director of Graduate Studies in Biomedical Engineering at Vanderbilt University in USA.

 The meeting is organized and funded by one of the major non-profit agencies funding biomedical engineering: Nakatani Foundation (https://www.nakatani-foundation.jp/en/).

-We welcome participation from broad and diverse areas of scientific and medical disciplines and invite you to join us in Kyoto, a place where traditional Japanese cultural elegance and modern scientific technology meet and mingle.
-We look forward to seeing you in February, 2020!
+We welcome participation from broad and diverse areas of scientific and medical disciplines and invite you to join us in virtual space or Osaka, Japan.
+We look forward to seeing you in October, 2022!

 Thomas N Sato, Ph.D.

 Director, The Thomas N, Sato BioMEC-X Laboratories, Advanced Telecommunications Research Institute International (ATR)

 Professor, Virtual Human InformatiX Clinic, Contibution Course, Nara Medical University